Yankee Pot Roast

 Ingredients

-• 4 Tablespoons of cooking oil
+• 4 Tbsp of cooking oil

 • 5 pound beef chuck roast